Monuments of India- 6 Remarkable Memorials

 India Gate is a war memorial designed by the English architect Sir Edwin Lutyens.
 The magnificent nature of India Gate has enhanced the beauty of the highway.

-The monument that look like the India Gate are the Arch de Triomphe in France, the Arch of Constantine in Rome, and the Gateway of India in Mumbai.
+The India Gate looks like the Arch de Triomphe in France, the Arch of Constantine in Rome, and the Gateway of India in Mumbai.

 Often it is difficult to tell the difference between these monuments.
 The Delhi Gate, which is only 5 meters high, is celebrated every year on the 5th of January.